 #2: ALSO invest in a manual pump.
 If you are EP, then I truly believe you need to have both.
 If you are on the go, you are not going to want to drag your electric pump everywhere.
 I keep this one in my purse most days, but I will also use this during the day if I just don’t feel like being “hooked up.”
 If Willow is playing on the floor, I grab the manual and will sit there with her and just pump at my own speed.
 It’s way easier to stop manually pumping if need be then to have to stop the presses with the electric pump.
 To be honest with you, most days I only use the electric pump first thing in the morning while my husband feeds Willow and then again right before bed.
 The manual pump is just easier and quicker when you have a baby that is awake and on the move!

 #3: Use a hands-free bra.
 My pumping game was changed when I finally gave in.
-For under $15, this hands-free nursing bra was EVERYTHING AND MORE.
+A hands-free nursing bra was EVERYTHING AND MORE.
 It is not very comfortable, so I literally will only put it on to pump, but I keep it at my station.
 I am able to use my phone, work, or browse the internet while I am pumping.
 It makes the 15-20 minutes fly by.
 I know it looks silly, but please for the love of God, buy one of these and save your sanity.

 #4: Buy and swap out parts every couple of months.
 You can find pump replacement parts and back-ups on Amazon, easily.
 It’s important that you replace every couple of months (2-3 at most) to have the most efficient pump.
 When I start to notice that my supply looks low, it is usually because something needs to be replaced.
 Once I do, the suction is better and my supply is much better.